ZainCognitiveCode/MY-ROADMAP/README.md

 10. #### Cross-Validation - (https://www.youtube.com/watch?v=S5NkE-xgx98)

 ## LEVEL 3    :ribbon:
+>[!NOTE]

-The goal of this level is to get you introduced to the practical side of machine learning.
+>The goal of this level is to get you introduced to the practical side of machine learning.
 What you learn at this level would really help you out there in the world.

 1. #### Data Acquisition (Est. time - 2 Days)
         1. [Web Scraping] - (https://www.youtube.com/watch?v=8NOdgjC1988)